-Water Flow in System
+Water Flow in System/Pumping Requirements

-For proper water flow requirements see below.
-Incorrect flow may result in eventual damage or premature failure of the equipment.
+See the charts below for proper water flow requirements.
+Incorrect flow may result in eventual damage or premature boiler failure that may not be covered by warranty.

 Proper flow rates may be achieved through a combination of primary and secondary flow loops.
 Multiple zones and pumps may result in different flow rates at different times.
 Consideration must be given to all possible conditions and their consequences.
+For minimum flow rates at other than maximum firing rate, see C2500 Variable Pumping (below)